KSP-KOS/KOS/doc/source/structures/misc/gui.rst

     If you create your own composite widgets, you can use ADD and GET to centralize setting up the style of your composite widgets.

+    If you wish to make a complete new Skin, the cleanest method would be to put all the graphics in a directory, along with a kOS script that given a GUI:SKIN, changes everything in that skin as needed, allowing users to run your script with their GUI:SKIN to make it use your custom skin.

     ====================================== =========================== =============
     Suffix                                 Type                        Description
     :attr:`BOX`                            :struct:`Style`             Style for :struct:`Box` widgets.